savantcare/emr/webclient/components/non-temporal/crud/forms.md

 # Q2) How is the state of data entered in the form managed on client side?

-vuex clientSideTable field: vnRowStateInSession of type int
+vuex clientTbl field: vnRowStateInSession of type int

 e.g. cts/1time-eachField-multiValues/1-textarea/db/client-side/reminders:71